 This requirement applies to new and seasoned authors alike.
 In his book On Writing, Stephen King writes that he spends 50% of every working day reading other authors’ fiction.
 Even Stephen King follows this advice.

 I know of only one author who spent no time reading.
 He said it was because so many ideas came to his head he had no choice but to write continually to keep up with them.
 His name was Isaac Asimov.
 He authored over 300 books.
-Unless your last name is Asimov, I suggest you read fiction every day.
+Unless your last name is Asimov, I suggest you read fiction daily.

 My favorite quote on the need to read other authors' fiction is by Ray Bradbury.
-He didn’t just give solid advice, he did it like a master:
+He didn’t just give solid advice.
+He did it like a master:

 “If you want to write, if you want to create, you must be the most sublime fool that God ever turned out and sent rambling.
 You must write every single day of your life.
 You must read dreadful dumb books and glorious books and let them wrestle in beautiful fights inside your head, vulgar one moment, brilliant the next.
 You must lurk in libraries and climb the stacks like ladders to sniff books like perfumes and wear books like hats upon your crazy heads.
 I wish you a wrestling match with your Creative Muse that will last a lifetime.
 I wish craziness and foolishness and madness upon you.
-May you live with hysteria, and out of it make fine stories — science fiction or otherwise.
+May you live with hysteria and, out of it, make fine stories — science fiction or otherwise.
 Which finally means, may you be in love every day for the next 20,000 days.”

 ― Ray Bradbury